sanidhyakr18/MCQTestApp/README.md

 -> Handle Blunder Inputs With Ease

-*To run this program, simply clone it and open MCQTeestApp\Debug\CQTestApp.exe*
+*To run this program, simply clone it and open MCQTestApp\Debug\MCQTestApp.exe*

 *To view/edit its source code, open MCQTestApp\src\MCQTestApp.cpp file with any Code Editor.*